CISecurity/CCPA-Docs/docs/source/CIS-CAT Pro Assessor Configuration Guide.md

 A confirmation prompt may be presented to the user.
 If so, type `Y` and hit `Enter`.
 Performing the `quickconfig` will start the Windows Remote Management service, configure an HTTP listener and create exceptions in the Windows Firewall for the WinRM service.

-By default, basic authentication is disabled in WinRM.
-Enable it if CIS-CAT Pro Assessor will be authenticating to the endpoint using a local account:

-	winrm set winrm/config/service/Auth @{Basic="true"}

 By default, Kerberos authentication is enabled in WinRM.
 Disable it if CIS-CAT Pro Assessor will **NOT** be authenticating using domain accounts:

 	winrm set winrm/config/service/Auth @{Kerberos="false"}

-Configure WinRM to allow unencrypted SOAP messages:

-	winrm set winrm/config/service @{AllowUnencrypted="true"}

 **NOTE**: Do not disable "Negotiate" authentication as the `winrm` command itself uses that to configure the WinRM subsystem.